Ayodamola01/LITA_Capstone-Project/README.md

   -  top-performing products
   -  regional breakdowns.

 - Here are the analysis to the instruction given.
-Starting with **SQL**.
+- Starting with **SQL QUERIES**.

 ### Create database
 ```Select * from [Cleaned sales data]